ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Serum pepsinogen test [Miki Gastric Cancer 2006]

-  - For **S** population: because the incidence of gastric cancer for the cancer-free susceptible population is determined by true H. pylori status and not by atrophic state, we do not apply test accuracy for atrophy for the S population.
-The age-specific prevalence of atrophic states was obtained from serum pepsinogen test [Wang Scientific reports 2005] among cancer-free population and is thus the test-positive prevalence of atrophy among our S population.
-The test-positive prevalence of atrophy identified in model 2 determines frequency of screening for the S population.
-(In reality, those who were determined to be in group B-D by ABC screening would be referred for endoscopy and their endoscopic follow-up frequency will be determined by the outcome of the endoscopy.
-However, we do not have the data to use the true pre-cancer states to determine screening frequency)

-  - For **PC** population: All simulants initialized in the pre-clinical cancer state are assigned to be atrophy positive.
-Their H. pylori status is the fraction of H. pylori+ among atrophy (f_atrophy+) for that age group.
-When simulants attend their first ABC screening, PC cancers will be detected with 77% sensitivity.
-Those who are false negatives (23%) will be assigned into branch 1 (group A) or branch 2 (group B) depending on their H. pylori status for continued surveillance.
-(Their H. pylori status helps to determine their screening frequency in case of false negative.)
+  - For non-**C** population: When simulants attend their first ABC screening, PC cancers will be detected with 77% sensitivity.
+We also assume that simulants who have a false positive pepsinogen test would have their false positive detected during endoscopic follow-up and so we use a specificity of pepsinogen test with endoscopic confirmation of 98%.

 H. pylori eradication success rate using standard bismuth-containing quadruple therapy for 10 or 14 days [Du 2020]